edgedb/easy-edgedb/chapter15/index.md

 ## More abstract types

-This chapter they learned something about vampires: they need to sleep in coffins (boxes for dead people) with holy earth during the day.
+Our heroes learned something about vampires in this chapter: vampires need to sleep in coffins (boxes for dead people) with holy earth during the day.
 That's why Dracula brought 50 of them over by ship on the Demeter.
 This is important for the mechanics of our game so we should create a type for this.
 And if we think about it:

 - Each place in the world either has coffins or doesn't have them,
 - Has coffins = vampires can enter and terrorize the people,